How to do Pitching for PR

 - Exclusive research

-- Having visual content
+- Visual content

-- Find Content Ideas
+3) Find Content Ideas

-- Borrowing of ideas
+- Borrowing ideas

 You can separate the publications into two;